-Sarah is an Artist Printmaker working in the processes of etching, drypoint and collagraph.
-These processes enable her to create highly embossed and textured images.
+I prefer using these Printmaking processes etching, drypoint, collagraph and carborundum printing.
+These processes enable me to create highly embossed and textured images.
 These printmaking techniques also involve the erosion of metal and degradation of cardboard substrates, the process of creating the work mirroring the subject matter of the work.

 After completing a Masters’ Degree in Fine Art Printmaking at Wimbledon School of Art.
-Sarah co-founded Red Hot Press print workshop in Southampton Hampshire in 2004.
-She has exhibited her work widely in the UK and abroad.
-Her work is held in public and private collections in Europe, Australia and Asia.
-Sarah teachers intaglio printmaking techniques at Red Hot Press and is a visiting lecturer at West Dean College.
+I co-founded Red Hot Press print workshop in Southampton Hampshire in 2004.
+I have exhibited my work widely in the UK and abroad.
+My work is held in public and private collections in Europe, Australia and Asia.
+I teach intaglio printmaking techniques and I’m a visiting lecturer at West Dean College.